 The party is officially over.
 It’s back to our regular(ish) routines now (and a New Year’s resolution or two).
-Here’s a little list of ideas to help you get the most out of this wintry month.
+Our Savvy Guide to January is a little list of ideas to help you get the most out of this wintry month.

 Organized with a simple decluttering schedule.